itsgoingd/clockwork-chrome/README.md

 ## Installation

-To use this extension you need to install a server-side component available [here](http://github.com/itsgoingd/clockwork).
+To use this extension you need to install a [server-side component](http://github.com/itsgoingd/clockwork).

 This extension is still under development, not yet available in the Chrome Web Store.
 To install this extension just download copy of this repository, open Chrome Extensions manager, enable "Developer Mode", select "Load Unpacked Extension..." and select directory with contents of this repository.
 Extension will be added to the Chrome Web Store as soon as first stable version (1.0.0) is released.